Henryforce/AsyncTimeSequences/README.md

 ![badge-platforms][] [![badge-spm][]][spm]

-(Work in Progress)

-This is a convenient package to add missing time async sequences such as debounce, delay, timeout...
+This is a convenient package to add missing time async sequences such as debounce, throttle delay, timeout and measure interval.

-These sequences are recommended to be used with AsyncStreams, but as they conform to AsyncSequence the possibilities are endless.
+These sequences are recommended to be used with AsyncStreams, but as they conform to the AsyncSequence Protocol the possibilities are endless.

+## Compatibility

+This package is supported on Xcode 13.2+ targeting iOS 13+, MacOS 10.15+, WatchOS 6+ and TvOS 13+.

 ## How to use